piano-miles/SPANet/docs/TTBar.md

 ## Training

 You can train a new SPANet on the ttbar dataset by running `train.py`.
 Specifying `NUM_GPUS` will determine how many parallel GPUs the training process will use during training.
-You can set `NUM_GPUS` to be 0 to disable GPU training and only use the CPU.
+You can set `NUM_GPUS` to 0 to disable GPU training and only use the CPU.
 Make sure to continue the training until at least one epoch has finished so that it creates a checkpoint file.
 Note that when using the full dataset, a complete training run takes roughly 4 hours on a single GPU.

 ```bash
 # Example Dataset